 And why does this happen?

-Well, the science says we’re not 100% sure.
+Well, we’re not 100% sure.
 But one factor we do know that heavily contributes is aromatization.

 As you gain weight, there is an increase in the level of aromatase in your fat cells.
 Aromatase is the enzyme that converts testosterone to estrogen (estradiol).
 So what do you get?
 Less test, more estrogen.